MahBadran93/ROS_Project/README.md

    -  ```rostopic pub /move_base/goal/ move_base_msgs/MoveBaseActionGoal```

 - **SimpleActionServer** provides other topics like, Feedback (**/move_base/feedback**), Result(**/move_base/result**).
     - **FeedBack**: Keeps updating the server about the current information of the robot along the path (current position, laser information).For example, if we create a goal and the robot start to move toward the goal.
-If we run the FeedBack topic we will see real time updated information in the teminal.
+If we display the message from the FeedBack topic we will see real time updated information in the teminal.
 Execute this command. <br>
       ```rostopic echo move_base/feedback```
    - **Result**: It is sent only once, a final pose of the robot is sent by the server to the move_base node When the robot reaches the goal.